 Our new home in Bangalore needed to be an oasis from the vibrant chaos of India.
 A place that is clean, safe and has a TV to watch Paw Patrol.
 A sanctuary, providing a sense of normality to counteract their daily sensory overload.

 But we also had to consider the practicalities of leaving our home in the UK.
 We were now grownups with a mortgage – what to do with our little cottage in Kent?
-What about Mummy Lynn’s work?
+What about my work (I was working part time as a swim teacher back then)?
 We’d lose our support network of close friends and family and we knew no one in Bangalore.
-How would Mummy Lynn keep the boys entertained without our regular activities and playdates?
+How would I keep the boys entertained without our regular activities and play dates?
 Would we send the boys to a nursery in Bangalore?
 Our eldest had just started his new pre-school and was so very happy – is it fair to take him away?
 Then there were the numerous vital immunisations for our boys to consider…

 You can always find an excuse not to do something.
 But we knew that we would never regret our decision to go.
 This was the adventure we were looking for.
 For one year, Bangalore would be our base for our travel explorations.